inesvieira99/thesis/README.md

 This document provides essential support for the submission of my thesis report.

-The preprocessing folder is referring to the 3.3.1 Trimming and 3.3.2 Blast chapters. mapping.sh chapter 3.3.3 Mapping snpcalling.sh chapter 3.3.4 SNP Calling allelic_balance.R chapter 3.3.5 Allelic Balance
+The preprocessing folder is referring to the 3.3.1 Trimming and 3.3.2 Blast chapters. mapping.sh chapter 3.3.3 Mapping. snpcalling.sh chapter 3.3.4 SNP Calling. allelic_balance.R chapter 3.3.5 Allelic Balance. simulations folder, chapter 3.6 Dataset 3: Simulated Data